Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 A Diaguita-Kakán flag depicting the Southern Cross constellation in the style of rock art from Coquimbo, as installed by Vicente and Rosa during their visit to the British Museum’s collection store.
 Photo: Santiago Valencia Parra.

-Lasta Anku, as an association of traditional educators, is creating an educational book about the life story of a jarro pato from the Limarí accompanied by a range of activities.
-As part of the mandatory “Language and Culture of The Ancestral Original Peoples of Chile” subject in Chilean schools, the book is aimed at 8-10 year old school children, and is formed from the projects’ investigation, including interviews with different potters and traditional authorities from around the Limarí.
-The book will include aspects of ancestral Diaguita-Kakán life, family, and community, as well as sections dedicated to the territory, pottery, a glossary in Kakán, and the jarro pato at the British Museum.
-It will end with the journey of the jarro pato from the Limarí all the way to London, and its reunion with Diaguita-Kakán peoples.
+Lasta Anku, as an association of traditional educators, created an educational book in partnership with Diaguita-Mapuche illustrator Amancai Sofia Valderrama Leal about the life story of a jarro pato (duck jug) from the Limarí, accompanied by a range of activities.
+As part of the mandatory “Language and Culture of The Ancestral Original Peoples of Chile” subject in Chilean schools, the book is aimed at 8-10-year-old school children, and is formed from the project’s investigation, including interviews with different potters and traditional authorities from around the Limarí.
+The book includes aspects of ancestral Diaguita-Kakán life, family, and community, as well as sections dedicated to the territory, pottery, a glossary in Kakán, and the jarro pato at the British Museum.
+It ends with the journey of the jarro pato from the Limarí to London, and its reunion with the Diaguita-Kakán peoples.

 Lasta Anku Stamp Lasta Anku Association